BoatsandJoes/tri-twist/README.md

 2 cute characters, one for each color or one for drop/twist (3rd for squares?) color choices, like splatoon

+One path I see is to focus on the tumbling and make everything else as easy as possible (except maybe might keep out initial rotate, which you can get around with big slopes and it might be fun to do so, idk)
+	ghost piece helps
+	no clears on tumbling pieces since it's hard enough to plan already don't expect anyone to plan ahead after a big clear: it's just gonna jumble the pieces and that's okay solid color triangles are either the lose condition or extremely generous, with some other lose condition one problem I see with this is it's impossible to dig sometimes: need to be able to shake the board piece randomizer can really kick your butt; can look to previews/hold/tetris randomizers another path I see is twisting only

 todo next:
+	new gravity (tumbling, points, no clears while falling) squares
-	ui with score, time, moves, previews, ghost piece, etc controller support
+	ui with score, time, moves, previews, ghost piece, etc a piece that is just spawned in should skip a gravity cycle if it comes too soon after dropping in (like less than half the wait time) controller support
 	main menu
 	experiment with rulesets